-Slide the wire rack in with the imprint "Microwave" facing the appliance door, and the outer rail facing downwards.
+Slide the wire rack in with the embossed "microwave" facing the appliance door, and the curved lip pointing downwards.
+Always place ovenware, tins and dishes on the wire rack

 Slide the universal pan or the baking tray in carefully as far as the limit stop with the bevelled edge facing the appliance door.